nickveltmaat/SNVcaller/README.md

 The general workflow in the pipeline is as follows:

 `.BAM` and `.bed` files are copied to a temporary folder, where the processing happens.
 Ather that, the 4 tools will run in parralel, generating preliminary results which are also stored in the temporary folder.
 Since `VarDict` and `SiNVICT` don't output regular `.vcf` files, this data first needs to be processed in order to compare the overlapping variants in the `.vcf` files.
 This processing consists of sorting variants and generating `.vcf` files, which is done with custom Python and R scripts.
 Then, all `.vcf` files are [decomposed](https://genome.sph.umich.edu/wiki/Vt#Decompose), [normalized](https://genome.sph.umich.edu/wiki/Vt#Normalization), gunzipped and indexed.
 Finally, with all `.vcf` files processed, the variants can be compared on overlapping variants.
 All variants called with `x` or more tools will be saved.
 Also a venn diagram of mutation calls per tool is generated, together with histograms of amount of mutations with a certain VAF & Read Depth.
 VAF & Read Depth are calculated with the data from `VarDict`, `LoFreq`, `Mutect2`, since `SiNVICT` doensn't output this data.
 A folder contatining normal samples can be provided to generate a Panal of Normals (PoN) a.k.a. a blacklist.
 This can be used to filter out SNP's and/or technical artifacts (when the same library prep and sequencing methods are performed as in tumor samples).
 Finally, the remaining variants will be annotated using [openCRAVAT](https://opencravat.org/).
+Finally, all mutations (if provided blacklisted- and non blacklisted) are annotated using [OpenCravat](https://open-cravat.readthedocs.io/en/latest/quickstart.html).
+This is a wrapper around multiple well-known annotating tools, such as [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/), [dbSNP](https://www.ncbi.nlm.nih.gov/snp/), [COSMIC](https://cancer.sanger.ac.uk/cosmic), [gnomAD](https://gnomad.broadinstitute.org/) and many more.
+All annotated mutations are saved in an excel file.

 *n.b. : A single `.bam` file or a directory containing `.bam` files can be given as arguments.
 When a directory is given, the process above will loop over all files, generating output folders for each `.bam` file*